Grid homology for singular links in lens space and a resolution cube: Resolution cube

 \subsection{Resolution cube and spectral sequence}

-We shall prove an analogue of Theorem 4.4 in \cite{MR2574747} or more precisely, Theorem 1.2 in \cite{MR3229041}, since we will consider an untwisted resolution cube over the usual base ring $\FF[U_1,\ldots,U_{2n+m}]$.
-As remarked at the beginning of Section 2 in \cite{MR3229041}, they used the twisted coefficient originally in \cite{MR2574747} to obtain finiteness on induced maps and to deal with extra components appear in the smoothings.
-In detail, \begin{enumerate} \item we need all the rectangle counting maps occurring in higher differentials to have a finite coefficient for each generator; \item we need to deal with the change of base ring when one component of $L$ split into two during smoothing of a crossing. \end{enumerate}
+We shall prove an analogue of \cite[Theorem 4.4]{MR2574747} or more precisely, \cite[Theorem 1.2]{MR3229041}, since we will consider an untwisted resolution cube over the usual base ring $\FF[U_1,\ldots,U_{2n+m}]$.
+As remarked at the beginning of \cite[Section 2]{MR3229041}, they used the twisted coefficient originally in \cite{MR2574747} to obtain finiteness on induced maps and to deal with extra components appearing in the smoothings.
+In detail, \begin{enumerate} \item we need all the rectangle counting maps occurring in higher differentials to have a finite coefficient for each generator; \item we need to deal with the change of base ring when one component of $L$ splits into two during the smoothing of a crossing. \end{enumerate}

-For (1), they used admissibility of diagram to solve the problem in \cite{MR3229041}.
-On a grid diagram, there is no non-trivial periodic domain, i.e. any nonempty domain with boundary a sum of $\alpha$ and $\beta$ curves must contain some O or X(XX) marked point, so admissibility holds naturally.
+For (1), they used the admissibility of diagrams to solve the problem in \cite{MR3229041}.
+On a grid diagram, there is no non-trivial periodic domain, i.e. any nonempty domain with boundary a sum of $\alpha$ and $\beta$ curves must contain some $O$ or $X$($XX$) marked point, so admissibility holds naturally.

-They solved (2) by an operation called insertion, i.e. introducing a new pair of $\alpha$ and $\beta$ curves together with a new pair of O, X base points.
+They solved (2) by an operation called insertion, i.e., introducing a new pair of $\alpha$ and $\beta$ curves together with a new pair of $O$, $X$ base points.
 Using this, they showed how to deal with the base ring change by the lemma below.
-Its proof turned out to rely on Lemma 6.1 in \cite{MR2443092} which does not require the background manifold to be the three-sphere, thus it holds in our case.
+Its proof turned out to rely on \cite[Lemma 6.1]{MR2443092}, which does not require the background manifold to be the three-sphere, thus, it holds in our case.
 Note that on a special grid diagram with the standard picture at each crossing, we already have sufficiently many base points and variables, so no insertion is needed.
-One can compare our \text{Figure \ref{fig:standard picture at each crossing}, \ref{fig:grid diagram of resolution and singularization}} with Figure 6 in \cite{MR2443092}.
+One can compare our \text{Figure \ref{fig:standard picture at each crossing}, \ref{fig:grid diagram of resolution and singularization}} with \cite[Figure 6]{MR2443092}.

-\begin{lem}(lemma 2.2 of \cite{MR3229041} adapted into our setup) Let $L$ be a possibly singular link in lens space $L(p,q)$ with components $L_1,\ldots, L_l$.
+\begin{lem}(\cite[Lemma 2.2]{MR3229041}) Let $L$ be a possibly singular link in lens space $L(p,q)$ with components $L_1,\ldots, L_l$.
 For each $L_i$, we have a chain complex $CFK^-(L_i)$ over some polynomial ring $R_i$.
-Some suitable choices of a special grid diagram for each of them can be fit into one of $L$, so we have $CFK^-(L)$ over Then we have quasi-isomorphism of R-modules : \end{lem}
+Some suitable choices of a special grid diagram for each of them can be fit into one of $L$, so we have $CFK^-(L)$ over Then we have a quasi-isomorphism of R-modules : \end{lem}

 With these two problems solved, we can use the idea from \cite{MR2574747} to construct an untwisted resolution cube for links in lens spaces.